-With the advent of computers, many office and home appliances now have in-built computerized components which enable them to function autonomously or semi-autonomously.
+With the advent of computers, many office and home appliances now have in-built computerized components that enable them to function autonomously or semi-autonomously.
 Such systems are said to be computerized.

-Although, we generally do not call them computers but they actually have in-built computers which are programmed to perform some specific and specialized tasks.
-Such computerized systems are to be found these days in refineries and other industrial installations and equipment can be (e.g., the brain box), camera, airplanes, wrist watches, video and television sets, compact disc players and mobile phones.
-However, we are concerned here with computers which are intended to serve a wide range of purposes including word processing, data analysis graphic designs and playing games and music.
-They are also called general purpose computers or simply, computers.
+Although, we generally do not call them computers they have in-built computers which are programmed to perform some specific and specialized tasks.
+Such computerized systems are to be found these days in refineries and other industrial installations and equipment can be (e.g., the brain box), camera, airplanes, wristwatches, video and television sets, compact disc players and mobile phones.
+However, we are concerned here with computers that are intended to serve a wide range of purposes including word processing, data analysis graphic designs and playing games and music.
+They are also called general-purpose computers or simply, computers.

-General purpose computers may be classified on the basis of their:
+General-purpose computers may be classified based on their: